jaredmusil/gpa-calculator/README.md

 gpa-calculator
 ==============

-A javascript based GPA calculator
+A basic GPA calculator that I used while at the University of Iowa.